dashingDragon/cafet/README.md

 - [x] add snackbars when adding a product to the basket
 - [x] add modify order button
 - [x] put snackbar in the top level component
+- [ ] show if an account is linked to a google account
-- [ ] check if ingredientPrice is taken into account everywhere
+- [x] check if ingredientPrice is taken into account everywhere
+- [ ] use better images
 - [ ] add cancel order button
 - [ ] make a backup script for the database
 - [ ] make a statistical graph for products